 If you’re interested in engineering, like to explore other languages and cultures, and want to succeed in an increasingly global job market, the engineering/international studies dual degree may be a perfect fit.

-Students earn a B.S. degree in chemical, civil, electrical and computer, or mechanical engineering and an A.B. degree in international studies that combines foreign language, literature, government, law, economics, and history.
+Students earn a B.S. degree in chemical, civil, electrical and computer, mechanical engineering, or integrative engineering with focus in bioengineering, environment & energy, or robotics, and an A.B. degree in international studies that combines foreign language, government, and international affairs.

 Engineers with proficiency in a second (or third!) language and an understanding of foreign cultures are well prepared for engineering and technical positions overseas, or with American companies that have international branches.
 Students typically secure jobs or continue graduate study in their engineering field.